-We feel that poetry lost its way in the 20th century, becoming so obscure and esoteric that mainstream readers have forgotten how moving language alone can be.
+We feel that poetry lost its way in the 20th century, to the point that mainstream readers have forgotten how moving language alone can be.
 As a result, most people learn to find their feelings in music, movies, and novels, while poetry languishes on its lone shelf in the bookstores, waiting only for the occasional cameo at a university workshop.

 But it shouldn’t take a scholar to be moved by the written word—great literature has something to offer everyone.
 All our lives are compelling, full of joys and burdens and profound experiences we should be sharing—and poetry is the most intimate way to share it.
 When you read a poem, you become the medium; the poet speaks in your voice, paints the canvas of your inner eye.

 This connection is more direct than any other, and it doesn’t take a Hollywood budget to do it.
 Read the poems on Rattle.com for free.
 Write a poem on a napkin and share it with a friend.
 Keep a journal and send us a page.
 Participate.
 The pure love of language is one of the most important experiences in the history of human culture, and somehow most of us have forgotten about it.